-Joseph Lombardo is considered one of the leading members of the Chicago Outfit.
-He is nicknamed The Clown, and has proven he can play that role.
+Joseph Lombardo was considered one of the longest leading members of the Chicago Outfit.
+He was nicknamed The Clown, and proved that he could play that role.
 When he was arrested in 1964 for beating a man who owned him money, he made it impossible for the police to take a good mug shot of him by opening his mouth in a wide yawn.
 It was typical Joey the Clown: acting goofy to outsmart the law.
 His fellow mobsters and his opponents in the FBI considered him a smart criminal and stone killer first, his clown act was just that, an act.

 Lombardo grew up as one of eleven children in a poor depression-era Chicago family.
 Growing up he had lots of jobs ranging from shining shoes, being a paperboy, and handling room service at the Blackstone Hotel.
 He graduated from Wells High School.
 But eventually decided the criminal life was to be his kind of life.

 He committed burglaries and worked as muscle for neighborhood loan sharks.
 Becoming a trusted associate and later a member of the Chicago Outfit by the 1960s.
 He allegedly "made his bones" by killing mob associate and hotel owner Manny Skar in 1965.
 Lombardo shadowed Skar for two days until he killed him as he exited his car to enter his apartment on Lake Shore Drive.
 Lombardo proved a capable killer for The Outfit.
 And the feds noticed it too, according to retired FBI agent Jack O'Rourke: "He was vicious and a killer.
 He was their prime enforcer."